MuelasU/what-a-dog/README.md

 ### Folder structure

-- what-a-dog

-| - Components : Modular views to reuse in the project
+ - Components : Modular views to reuse in the project

-| - Scenes : View and ViewModel files separated by app scenes
+ - Scenes : View and ViewModel files separated by app scenes

-| - Style : Define configuration and modifiers for views like colors, corner radius, font, etc.
+ - Style : Define configuration and modifiers for views like colors, corner radius, font, etc.

-| - Model : Business logic.
+ - Model : Business logic.